← Reference Deep-Dives Reference Deep-Dive · 11 min read

 Role-Specific Interview Guides

 Physicians: Focus on clinical autonomy, EHR documentation burden, administrative requirements, patient volume, after-hours obligations, and the gap between expected and actual practice experience.
-Physicians are most responsive to questions framed around their ability to practice medicine effectively.
+Physicians are most responsive to questions framed around their ability to practice medicine effectively rather than their feelings about the organization.
+“How much of your time this week was spent on work that required your medical training?” produces sharper answers than “How satisfied are you with your role?”

 Nurses: Focus on staffing ratios, physical demands, autonomy in clinical decisions, relationships with physicians and administration, recognition, overtime expectations, and safety.
-Nurses are most responsive to questions about their daily shift experience.
+Nurses are most responsive to questions about their daily shift experience and the moments where they had to choose between clinically appropriate care and what the workflow allowed.
+Shift-end interviews capture material that morning interviews never will.

 Administrative and support staff: Focus on role clarity, resource adequacy, cross-functional coordination, professional growth, and recognition of their contribution to patient care.
-This group is often excluded from satisfaction research despite driving much of the operational experience.
+This group is often excluded from satisfaction research despite driving much of the operational experience that patients and clinicians both depend on.
+Including them in the research program signals that the organization understands which roles actually keep the system running.

 The Concrete-to-Emotional Progression